PoliticalGraveyard.com

 LANG-SOLLINGER (Soundex L522)

-Lang Sollinger, Mary — of Madison, Dane County, Wis.
+Lang=Sollinger, Mary — of Madison, Dane County, Wis.
 Democrat.
 Delegate to Democratic National Convention from Wisconsin, 2008.
 Female.
 Still living as of 2008.

-LANGAN (Soundex L525) — See also BERLANGA, LAGAN, LAINGEN, LANAGAN, LANG, LANGEN, LANGONE, LANIGAN, LINGAN, LONGAN, MANGAN, MANGANELLO, MANGANO.
+LANGAN (Soundex L525) — See also BERLANGA, LAGAN, LAINGEN, LANAGAN, LANG, LANGEN, LANGHAN, LANGONE, LANIGAN, LINGAN, LONGAN, MANGAN, MANGANELLO, MANGANO.

 Langan, Ambrose — of Pittston, Luzerne County, Pa.
 Mayor of Pittston, Pa., 1929-35.
-Presumed deceased.
 Burial location unknown.

 Langan, Helen — of Bountiful, Davis County, Utah.
 Democrat.
 Vice-chair of Utah Democratic Party, 2008; delegate to Democratic National Convention from Utah, 2008.
 Female.
 Still living as of 2008.